 The Four-Year Bachelor of Science in Nursing is designed for students without nursing college credit.
 High school graduates and transfer students first apply to the University by using the regular UT undergraduate admissions application.
-Students formally apply to the nursing department once all requirements have been met or nearly met.
+Students formally apply to the nursing department once all pre-nursing requirements have been met or nearly met.
 Students need 125 credit hours (60 in general education courses and 65 in nursing courses) to graduate.

 UT's nursing programs prepare students to respond to diverse health care needs.
 Opportunities in a variety of settings position the well-prepared nurse to enhance access to excellent health care for all.
 One such opportunity is the valuable hands-on lessons during annual travel courses to destinations like the Dominican Republic (shown in the photo).
 Recently, UT nursing students collaborated with physicians in Guana as part of another annual travel course.